Spichick/facial_det/README.md

 app.py contains the main program.

-The other files are useless.
+The other files are not required.